binbashz/holbertonschool-simple_shell/README.md

 file.
 Shells also provide programming constructions such as if, for, while, functions, variables etc. Additionally, shell programs offer features such as line editing, history.

+### Processes in Linux ,
 ~~~
-getline() reads an entire line from stream, storing the address
-       of the buffer containing the text into *lineptr.
-The buffer is
-       null-terminated and includes the newline character, if one was
-       found.

-   Processes in Linux, or in any unix operating system, are created based on an existing process
+  or in any unix operating system, are created based on an existing process
   by means of a cloning mechanism,or fork.existing process by means of a cloning mechanism, or fork.
   A Linux process spawns a new process to perform a given task, and this new process is considered a
   child process of the previous process , which we will call parent.process is considered a
   child process of the previous process, which we will call parent.
   The PID, or Process ID, is an integer that uniquely identifies each process in a table of processes
   managed by the a process table managed by the Linux kernel.
 This process table maintains
   an entry for each of the processes currently running on the system.

  fork() — Create a new process
  System call fork() is used to create processes.
 It takes no arguments and returns a process ID.
  The purpose of fork() is to create a new process, which becomes the child process of the caller.
  After a new child process is created, both processes will execute the next instruction following
  the fork() system call.
  Therefore, we have to distinguish the parent from the child.
 This can be done by testing the
  returned value of fork():

-If fork() returns a negative value, the creation of a child process was unsuccessful.
+if fork() returns a negative value, the creation of a child process was unsuccessful.
 fork() returns a zero to the newly created child process.
 fork() returns a positive value, the process ID of the child process, to the parent.
 The returned process ID is of type pid_t defined in sys/types.h.
 Normally,
 the process ID is an integer.
 Moreover, a process can use function getpid() to retrieve
 the process ID assigned to this process.
 Therefore, after the system call to fork(), a simple test can tell which process is the child.

+getline() reads an entire line from stream, storing the address
+       of the buffer containing the text into *lineptr.
+The buffer is
+       null-terminated and includes the newline character, if one was
+       found.
   ~~~

   The getline function is used to read an input line from an input stream (in this case, the standard input, i.e. the keyboard).